paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 Pub.
 L. 104–204, title III, Sept.
 26, 1996, 110 Stat.
 2912, provided in part: “That notwithstanding any other provision of law, beginning in fiscal year 1997 the Administrator may make grants to States, from funds available for obligation in the State under title II of the Federal Water Pollution Control Act [[33 U.S.C.
 1281](./chapter-026-water-pollution-prevention-and-control.md#section-1281) et seq.], as amended, for administering the completion and closeout of the State’s construction grants program, based on a budget annually negotiated with the State”.

 #### Wastewater Assistance to Colonias
 Pub.
 L. 104–182, title III, § 307, Aug.
 6, 1996, 110 Stat.
-1688, provided that: “(a) Definitions.—As used in this section:“(1) Border state.—The term ‘border State’ means Arizona, California, New Mexico, and Texas. “(2) Eligible community.—The term ‘eligible community’ means a low-income community with economic hardship that—“(A) is commonly referred to as a colonia; “(B) is located along the United States-Mexico border (generally in an unincorporated area); and “(C) lacks basic sanitation facilities such as household plumbing or a proper sewage disposal system. “(3) Treatment works.—The term ‘treatment works’ has the meaning provided in section 212(2) of the Federal Water Pollution Control Act ([33 U.S.C.
-1292(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1292/2&num=0&edition=prelim)). “(b) Grants for Wastewater Assistance.—The Administrator of the Environmental Protection Agency and the heads of other appropriate Federal agencies are authorized to award grants to a border State to provide assistance to eligible communities for the planning, design, and construction or improvement of sewers, treatment works, and appropriate connections for wastewater treatment. “(c) Use of Funds.—Each grant awarded pursuant to subsection (b) shall be used to provide assistance to one or more eligible communities with respect to which the residents are subject to a significant health risk (as determined by the Administrator or the head of the Federal agency making the grant) attributable to the lack of access to an adequate and affordable treatment works for wastewater. “(d) Cost Sharing.—The amount of a grant awarded pursuant to this section shall not exceed 50 percent of the costs of carrying out the project that is the subject of the grant. “(e) Authorization of Appropriations.—There are authorized to be appropriated to carry out this section $25,000,000 for each of the fiscal years 1997 through 1999.”
+1688, as amended by Pub.
+L. 117–263, div.
+H, title LXXXV, § 8503, Dec.
+23, 2022, 136 Stat.
+3856, provided that: “(a) Definitions.—As used in this section:“(1) Border state.—The term ‘border State’ means Arizona, California, New Mexico, and Texas. “(2) Covered entity.—The term ‘covered entity’ means each of the following:“(A) A border State. “(B) A local government with jurisdiction over an eligible community. “(3) Eligible community.—The term ‘eligible community’ means a low-income community with economic hardship that—“(A) is commonly referred to as a colonia; “(B) is located along the United States-Mexico border (generally in an unincorporated area); and “(C) lacks basic sanitation facilities such as household plumbing or a proper sewage disposal system. “(4) Treatment works.—The term ‘treatment works’ has the meaning provided in section 212(2) of the Federal Water Pollution Control Act ([33 U.S.C.
+1292(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1292/2&num=0&edition=prelim)). “(b) Grants for Wastewater Assistance.—The Administrator of the Environmental Protection Agency and the heads of other appropriate Federal agencies are authorized to award grants to a covered entity to provide assistance to eligible communities for the planning, design, and construction or improvement of sewers, treatment works, and appropriate connections for wastewater treatment. “(c) Use of Funds.—Each grant awarded pursuant to subsection (b) shall be used to provide assistance to one or more eligible communities with respect to which the residents are subject to a significant health risk (as determined by the Administrator or the head of the Federal agency making the grant) attributable to the lack of access to an adequate and affordable treatment works for wastewater. “(d) Cost Sharing.—The amount of a grant awarded pursuant to this section may not be less than 80 percent of the costs of carrying out the project that is the subject of the grant. “(e) Authorization of Appropriations.—There are authorized to be appropriated to carry out this section $100,000,000 for each of the fiscal years 2023 through 2027.”

 #### Grants to Indian Tribes for Pollution Prevention, Control and Abatement
 Pub.
 L. 105–65, title III, Oct.
 27, 1997, 111 Stat.
 1373, provided in part that: “$745,000,000 for grants to States, federally recognized tribes, and air pollution control agencies for multi-media or single media pollution prevention, control and abatement and related activities pursuant to the provisions set forth under this heading in Public Law 104–134 [see below], provided that eligible recipients of these funds and the funds made available for this purpose since fiscal year 1996 and hereafter include States, federally recognized tribes, interstate agencies, tribal consortia, and air pollution control agencies, as provided in authorizing statutes, subject to such terms and conditions as the Administrator shall establish, and for making grants under section 103 of the Clean Air Act [[42 U.S.C.
 7403](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7403&num=0&edition=prelim)] for particulate matter monitoring and data collection activities”.